 Sportives are a fantastic way of testing yourself and your cycling ability.
 These mass participation events are a chance to do a big ride with plenty of support.
-You might be apprehensive about riding all day but due to the marshals and feed stations along the route, there will always be someone to help you.
-They can also help you grow as a rider, induct yourself into the cycling community, and help you achieve your goals.
+You might be apprehensive about riding all day but thanks to the marshals and feed stations along the route, there will always be someone to help you.

 Do your research

 The first stage is to do your research.
 Pick an event that suits your ability and what you most enjoy doing.
 If you like climbing and want to push yourself, pick a hilly route.
 If you would rather have a calm, flattish route with plenty of views, choose a well-known amateur sportive like the London to Brighton bike ride.
 Make sure you triple check the ride requirements to do with kit, parking areas, necessary IDs, etc. so that you can concentrate on the riding.
 Still in a pickle?
 Our lists of the 8 Best UK Sportives For New Cyclists and The Top 8 UK Sportives will help you decide.